 Money-back guarantee: 30 DAYS

 HideMyAss might not have the largest network (around 1,000 servers) but it covers more than 280 locations, including China.
-This VPN unblocks major services like Netflix US with ease, and is fast enough to stream live HD video with no noticeable lag or buffering.
+This VPN unblocks Chinese TV Channels and streaming services like Youku with ease, and is fast enough to stream live HD video with no noticeable lag or buffering.
 With up to five simultaneous connections permitted, HideMyAss is great for anyone looking to protect all of their most commonly-used devices at once.

 This VPN has apps for Windows, MacOS, Android, and iOS devices.
 It also works with Linux systems and some internet routers, but must be installed manually.

 - Decent speeds for streaming

 - Good unblocking ability